The 2023 Reception will take place on March 30, 2023. The online recognition will launch on March 31, 2023.

-The deadline to submit materials for publications and creative works produced during the 2019 calendar year to your dean is Thursday, March 12, 2020.
-Earlier submissions are greatly appreciated.
+The deadline to submit materials for publications and creative works produced during the 2022 calendar year is Friday, Feb.
+24, 2023.
+Please make your submissions as soon as possible!

 Eligible publication/release dates